Tro Breiz – the tour of Brittany – the seven founding fathers

 In 313 AD the Roman Emperor Constantine became a Christian, and decreed that everyone in his dominions should follow suit.
 This couldn’t have happened; there weren’t enough Christians to spread the faith throughout the empire.
 The Roman pantheon included many gods and over the years had added foreign imports such as Pan, Mithras and the Egyptian trio of Isis, Osiris and Horus, so it is likely that many cities simply added the Christian Trinity to the list.
 Pre-Roman Bretons had worshipped the great goddess Anna and her assistant Cerne, master of animals and road-builder; they probably continued to do so.

-But there were areas strong in their devotion to Christianity, and one of them was South Wales.
+But there were areas strong in their devotion to Christianity, and one of them was South Wales, in particular the monastery of Ynis Pyr (Caldey Island).
 These Welsh Christians were strongly motivated to convert their neighbours.
 The Welsh-born Saint Patrick converted the whole of Ireland.
-Around 520 to 560 AD other Welsh-trained churchmen tackled Brittany, where the local language resembled Welsh.
+Around 520 to 560 AD other Welsh-trained churchmen tackled Brittany, where the local language was close to Welsh.
 Seven monks did such sterling work in establishing their faith in Brittany that they are remembered to this day:

 Saint Samson who founded the bishopric of Dol-de-Bretagne